Colton Brown

 Colton Brown (born October 8, 1991) is an American judoka.

-He competed at the 2016 Summer Olympics in Rio de Janeiro, in the men's 90 kg.
+Brown competed in the men's 90 kg event at the 2016 Summer Olympics in Rio de Janeiro.
 Brown stated that the Olympic selection was a "dream come true" and that "It felt as though a lifetime of work was finally paying off.".
-He competed again at the 2020 Summer Olympics, where he was the only American man in the judo competitions.
-He was eliminated in the round of 16 by Mihael Zgank of Turkey.
+He competed at the 2020 Summer Olympics again in the men's 90 kg event, where he was the only American man in the judo competitions.
+He was eliminated in the round of 16 by Mihael Žgank of Turkey.

 Early career

 Colton Brown begun his career in judo at the age of 17.
 His father was a judoka and Brown would go with his father to practice.